 You will have listened in the assembly and watched the subject video clips that explains the Key Stage 4 curriculum in more detail.
 You will complete a pre-interview form that tells us more about you as an individual.
 A member of the senior staff will interview and talk to you about the variety of choices available to you.
-It is important now that you discuss your subject choices with your parents and teachers in preparation for your interview during week 4 / 5 of this term.
+It is important now that you discuss your subject choices with your parents and teachers in preparation for your interview during term 4.

-Your final form will need to be returned to your form tutor (after your interview) on or before Monday 27 March 2023.
+Your final form will need to be returned to your form tutor (after your interview) on or before Friday 21st March.